I would have lost heart, unless I had believed that I would see the goodness of the Lord in the land of the living (Psalm 27:13 NKJV).

 David penned these words at a time when he was trusting in the Lord, even though it appeared that nothing was happening.
 David believed God would come through, despite the fact that the external circumstances appeared as if he’d been forgotten.

 Moses believed in the goodness of God when he asked the Lord, “‘Please, show me Your glory.’
-Then [the Lord] said, ‘I will make all My goodness pass before you, and I will proclaim the name of the Lord before you.
+Then said, ‘I will make all My goodness pass before you, and I will proclaim the name of the Lord before you.
 I will be gracious, and I will have compassion on whom I will have compassion’” (Exodus 33:18-19 NKJV).

 You cannot see the goodness of God unless you believe He is a good God.
 You will not see His gracious acts, His compassion, or His glory unless you believe that He is gracious and merciful.
 Jesus said, “Did I not say to you that if you would believe you would see the glory of God?”
 (John 11:40 NKJV).